LTabaro/Jewellery-Information-Retrieval-Topic-Modelling-and-Summarisation-Tool/README.md

 ### Task Descriptions: Information Retrieval, Topic Modelling, and Summarisation

 1. **Pre-process the dataset**.
 2. **Latent Semantic Indexing (LSI)**.
-Use the pre-processed dataset for the remaining tasks.
     * Develop a Latent Semantic Indexing (LSI) model.
 Develop functionality such that for each query, the LSI model retrieves the top 10 most similar reviews from the dataset.
     * Empirically tune the LSI model (weighting scheme and SVD dimensions) and present the results.
 Show the results of the best tuned models in a single graph.

 3. **Neural information retrieval**.
-    * Develop a neural information retrieval model and compare its performance to the best-tuned LSI model from Task 3.
+    * Develop a neural information retrieval model and compare its performance to the best-tuned LSI model from Task 2.
     * Develop an interactive interface that will allow the user to type in their own query and to interact with the results.

 4. **Topic modelling and visualisation of search results**.